 Calcium is a vital mineral for the growth and health of bones, teeth and muscles.

-During pregnancy, calcium is even more crucial because it contributes to the development of the fetus' skeleton and, in the event of insufficient intake, the mother's health can be affected in an insidious and almost imperceptible way.
+During pregnancy, calcium is even more crucial because it contributes to the development of the fetus's skeleton and, if insufficient intake is obtained, the mother's health can be affected in an insidious and almost imperceptible way.

 The role of calcium